 The way I see it, having the courage to realize the unlived life within is essential to our physical and psychological health.
-A simple practice of courage is to trust this moment for what is.
+Trusting this moment for what is—this is courage.
 Feeling grateful for what we have can empower us to follow our hearts, thus making each moment fulfilled and joyful.
 The happier we are within, the less preoccupied with food we become.

 KIND HEARTS...STRONG BODIES...PEACEFUL MINDS....
 Fit for joy!